 The ability of the body to change how it handles the elements that are basic to all cellular processes would be very resistant to change.
 Potassium ions and hydrogen ions are involved in all cellular processes.
 They are fundamentally involved in processes common to all life, not just human life.

 Early humans had an abundance of food loaded with potassium and little sodium.
 Their body was well adapted to getting lots of potassium and little sodium.
 Our modern diet is loaded with sodium and is lacking in potassium.
 And this is a change that has occurred in the past hundred years or so.

 Once food could be transported long, it was no longer obtained locally.
 The time to transport the food meant it had to be preserved for transport and shelf life.
 Sodium as one of the major preservatives was used more and more.
 All the modern studies point to mankind not yet adapting to this change in diet.
 Our kidneys still act as though we get loads of potassium and little sodium.
 So they try to conserve sodium and let potassium pass through.
 This is far more important than whether early man ate the food or not.

 Even plant based food will be high in sodium if processed in certain ways.
 When canned, vegetables are often preserved with sodium.
 If a plant has been ground into flour and then used with baking soda the resulting food will have a great deal of sodium.

 How Human Genes Have Changed

-It is a good thing that these processed foods are avoided on the Paleolithic diet.
-However avoidance of dairy, legumes and some grains is recommended on a theoretical basis that is not confirmed by recent studies.
+These processed foods are avoided on the Paleolithic diet.
+However, avoidance of dairy, legumes, and some grains is recommended on a theoretical basis that is not confirmed by recent studies.
 It is based on the assumption that there has been no evolution in the past 10,000 years.